peterfairfield/anaxis/p/hatchaxel.md

 ## Running down Hatchaxel

 Running down with Fred.
 If they've gotten Fred's dingy "The Slow Clock", Hiram may pick them up on the other side of the island.
-[Start here](/p/hiram.md#hunting-hatchaxel).

-Hiram's ship is the

-He will first tie a body to it and then push the dropbox overboard, in the most quiet manner possible.
-A little rope and a little splash, but the crowsnest will have them, if anyone is up in the rigging at that point.
-Hiram will jibe to fling them off.
-Ava seeks a name that will reawaken [Parson](/p/parson.md) from his slumber.
-The eaters of stories can spread the stories they have eaten into the Blood Empires.
-They know not the dragons awaking there, but someone else might.
-Their stories awaken rebellion in the Empires, very quickly, as the goblin tribes finally organize.
+[See Hunting Hatchaxel](/p/hiram.md#hunting-hatchaxel)

 ### The Trial
 The Rat Hunt -- an annual event held by House Beowulf to ferret out the Rats of the city.
 This was a juballee round-up an internal housekeeping of the Tearers.
-During this rat hunt, a BRH member,
+During this rat hunt, a BRH member, Sorrel was goading the Tearers into indescretion and Hatchaxel showed up just when the shit hit the fan and several people ended up killed.

 ### They Jump Off Their Ship